nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a reminder note for a client while all clients are being shown.

-    1. **Prerequisites**: Name john doe should exist in the contact list.
+    1. **Prerequisites**: Only **one** contact with the name john doe should exist in PhysioPal.
 A reminder note should be set for the client john doe.
 If not, run the appropriate command to set a reminder note for john doe.<br>`reminder John Doe r/1 day`<br>

     1. **Test case**: `reminder-delete John Doe`<br>**Expected**: Contact named john doe will be updated without the reminder note.
 Success message of the reminder note deletion shown in the status message.